Summer Camp FAQs

 If it is determined after June 1, 2021 that Royal City cannot run summer camp, your fees will be held as a credit to Summer 2022.
+We will do our best to provide refunds where possible.
 If you need to cancel your registration, the 2021 Terms & Conditions will apply.

 Virtual Camp FAQs

 Each session will have 12 participants or less with 2 instructors (1 is the moderator/quality control).
 We try to keep the groups small to promote more engagement and interaction.

 What computer or technical equipment do I need?